-Today we have before us Susan Coppedge to head the TIP Office for State.
-And I am thrilled that she is here.
+Today we have before us Susan Coppedge to head the TIP Office the country.

 I just came from a meeting this morning.
 I was over at a church here on the Hill.
 There were people here from all over the country to push the legislation that we unanimously passed out of the Foreign Relations Committee under your leadership as chairman, the End Modern Slavery Initiative Act.
 And it was pretty overwhelming.
 I know I try to stay out of pulpits.
 [Laughter.]